deakinmt/entsoe_outage_models/README.md

 A package for building time-series models of generator outages based on NW European countries.

+In general, the scripts use options to select what to run - e.g., entsoeOutageDownload.py line  17-24 can be changed from 0 to 1 to enable those options.

 Scripts / options
 ---
-download_config.py - various information for changing download options,
+entsoeOutageDownload.py - a script for automating the download of
-    including the token used to call the API. entsoeProductionDownload.py - A script to downnload production and
+    outage data for individual bidding zones entsoeOutage.py - a script for processing the outage data into .pkl files for onward analysis (e.g., creating a time series of data), as well as exploring the production & generation units. download_config.py - various information for changing download options, including the token used to call the API. entsoeProductionDownload.py - A script to downnload production and